Plus, 6 Things You Can Do to Improve Your Website Now!

 Bed and Breakfast Website Design Inspiration

 You will be hard pressed to find a magical one-size-fits-all bed and breakfast website example.
-That said, the 6 key bed and breakfast web design tips we just discussed are important details that every B&B, luxury inn, guest house, or hotel website should include.
+That said, the 6 key bed and breakfast web design tips we just discussed are important details that every B&B, luxury inn, guest house, boutique hotel or resort website should include.
 And, now that we’ve talked about these key components of successful B&B web design, let’s get to the fun part!
 Take a look at some of our favorite bed and breakfast website design inspiration.
 Then, start to imagine what your bed and breakfast website could look like today!

 The Old Wailuku Inn